 Panna cotta is all about the smooth, velvety cream taste that melts in your mouth.
 The best panna cotta dessert has an understated character, with a mild sweetness from the cream and vanilla blend.
 Despite the heavy cream, panna cotta dessert is perfect as a light dessert after a rich meal.

-Mulberries, cherries and red berries, what is better with a creamy dessert?
+A choice of Mulberries, cherries and red berries, what is better with a creamy dessert?

 Mulberries taste both tart and sweet with a rich but light ripe flavour.
 They taste great fresh and make the perfect pairing with a panna cotta.